 No, you should not.
-TCM medicine as prescribed from a physician is individually tailor-made based on the person’s illness and body condition.
+TCM medicine as prescribed by a physician is individually tailor-made based on the person’s illness and body condition.
 Each person may require a different mix of herbs that is best suited for his/her body and illness.
 Consult a physician or trained TCM advisor to check if your younger child could take the same medication.

 6. The more bitter the herbs, the better it is

 No. That would only mean there are many bitter herbs in the prescription.
 There are many different kinds of herbs.
 Some herbs are bitter while some are sweet, sour or salty.
 The herbs prescribed depend on your illness.
-TCM medicine could in fact be very sweet and tasty.
+TCM medicine could, in fact, be very sweet and tasty.

 7. TCM effects are slow

 No. Illnesses such as sore throat, cold and fever can possibly be resolved in 1 or 2 days using available remedies bought in-store.
-Diseases such as asthma and digestive problems could take a few rounds of medicine for improvements to be seen, and weeks or months for full recovery.
+Diseases such as asthma and digestive problems could take a few rounds of medicine for improvements to be seen, and weeks or months for a full recovery.